lawrencelm/Open-Education/README.md

   ![Future of Education](future_of_education.png)

-##Feel free to collaborate to the manifesto
+##Feel free to collaborate with the manifesto